 Swinton Town Centre

-Building works have started on affordable new homes, upgraded community buildings and public spaces in Swinton town centre, where Rotherham Council has entered into partnership with Ben Bailey Homes.
+Building works are continuing on affordable new homes, upgraded community buildings and public spaces in Swinton town centre, where Rotherham Council has entered into partnership with Ben Bailey Homes.

 Improvements to the Town Centre include: